bryborge/dockserv/README.md

     bash scripts/setup-redis.sh
     ```

+6. Run the Postgres setup script and follow the on-screen instructions.

+    ```shell
+    bash scripts/setup-postgres.shs
+    ```

-6. Spin up some or all of your server applications with docker-compose.
+7. Spin up some or all of your server applications with docker-compose.

     ```shell
     # Example: specific individual applications